What Happens If You Don't File Taxes For Your Small Business

 • Failure to deposit employment taxes

-Businesses that do not file tax returns can face additional legal and monetary consequences, including the following:
+In more serious instances, businesses that do not file tax returns can face additional legal and monetary consequences, including:

 • Interest on unpaid taxes and penalties